The best time for Central America Travel

 Visas, Entrance Fees & Insurance requirements when travelling to Central America

-Cuba – When visiting Central America, Australian passport holders only require a visa for Cuba, known as a Tourist Card.
+* Travellers to Cuba require a Tourist Card.
 Eclipse Travel can assist with obtaining this tourist card.
-You are also required to have a full passport valid for 6 months after the return date.
+You are also required to have a full passport valid for 6 months after the return date and proof of travel insurance.
 A Tourist Card is valid for one single trip of 30 days duration, although the stay can be extended locally for another 30 days.
+Cuban immigration officials will only stamp the Tourist Card on arrival and departure, there will be no stamp entered into your passport.

-USA – Please note that when flying via the USA you will need to apply for a visa waiver.
+USA – Please note that when flying via the USA you will need to apply for an ESTA visa waiver.

 What additional entrance fees or taxes can I expect?